 Jayne Burrows Dip, MA, UKCP Reg

-If you are experiencing difficulties such as relationship issues, depression, anxiety, anger, low self-esteem, self-harm etc. then I may be able to help, as I have worked with people experiencing a broad range of distress.
+If you are experiencing difficulties such as relationship issues, depression, anxiety, anger, low self-confidence, self-harm, family issues etc. then I may be able to help, as I have worked with people experiencing a broad range of distress.
 However, rather than particular symptoms or issues, I am qualified to work with people whatever their psychological/ emotional distress.
 I am interested in your relationship to whatever you bring.
 This helps us uncover what maybe helpful specifically to you.

 During the therapy process, we both participate in making sense of your experiences.
 The first step is to meet to see how we get on; this is a chance for you to see if we're a good fit by how well listened to and understood you feel.